Designing High-Converting Funnels for Property and Travel Services

 Measuring What Actually Matters

-Vanity metrics are everywhere.
-Clicks.
-Impressions.
-Time on page.
-They look good in reports.
-They don’t always drive decisions.
+Vanity metrics are everywhere: clicks, impressions, and time on page.
+They look good in reports, but they don’t always drive decisions.

 Data should guide decisions, not overwhelm them.
 Too many dashboards create noise.
-Pick a few key metrics.
-Track them consistently.
-Adjust when needed.
+Pick a few key metrics, track them consistently, and adjust when needed.

 Perfect funnels don’t exist.
 People don’t follow neat paths.
-They jump around.
-They open multiple tabs.
-They get distracted.
+They jump around, open multiple tabs, and get distracted.

-Designing for this messy behavior is what separates average funnels from high-performing ones.
+Designing for this messy behaviour is what separates average funnels from high-performing ones.
 Build flexibility into the journey.
-Allow users to re-enter easily.
-Save their progress.
-Make it effortless to pick up where they left off.
+Allow users to re-enter easily, save their progress, and make it effortless to pick up where they left off.

 And if a funnel doesn’t make someone feel something, it’s probably not going to convert.